The State Government has announced the Level 1 COVID-19 Business Assistance Package.

 Arts and culture is seen to have a valuable role in the community with a Value Index Score of 77.

-When asked ‘how valuable is the contribution of arts and culture to your sense of community in WA?’, the Value Index Score is 73, an increase of 5 index points over the past two years.
+When asked ‘how valuable is the contribution of arts and culture to your sense of community in WA?’, the Value Index Score is 72, on par with recent years.

-When asked ‘how valuable is the contribution of arts and culture to the identity of the state?’, the Value Index Score is 74, up 6 index points since 2016.
+When asked ‘how valuable is the contribution of arts and culture to the identity of the state?’, the Value Index Score is 73, on par with recent results.

-The Agreement Index Score is 77; slightly higher than all previous years.
+The Agreement Index Score is 77; equal to the highest score.

-The Ease of Access Index Score is 66, steadily climbing from 53 in 2012.
+The Ease of Access Index Score has risen to a high of 68, steadily climbing from 53 in 2012.

-82% of respondents have attended or participated in an arts and cultural activity over the past 12 months; up from 75% in 2018 and level with the previous high in 2014.
+74% of respondents participated in an arts and cultural activity over the past 12 months.

-The top four reasons for participating in arts and cultural activities are an interest in the content, to have fun, to experience new things and to interact with friends and family.
+The top four reasons for participating in arts and cultural activities continue to be an interest in the content, to have fun, to experience new things and to interact with friends and family.

-Only 16% of respondents agree with the statement 'all theatre, ballet and opera companies and public art galleries, etc should rely on their tickets sales alone'.
-77% of respondents would be prepared to contribute more money to expand provision
+Only 17% of respondents agree with the statement “all theatre, ballet and opera companies and public art galleries, etc should rely on their tickets sales alone”, consistent with earlier years.

 Do not submit enquiries with this form.